11.1. Choosing Scale to Reveal Structure

 log_x=True, log_y=True,

-labels={"bsqft": "Building Size (sq ft)",
+labels={"bsqft": "Building size (sq ft)",

-"lsqft": "Lot Size (sq ft)"},
+"lsqft": "Lot size (sq ft)"},

 width=350, height=250)

 With the transformed axes, we can see that the lot size increases roughly linearly with building size (on the log scale).
-The log transformation pulls large values–values that are orders of magnitude larger than others–in toward the center.
-This transformation can help fill the data region and uncover hidden structure as we saw for both the distribution of house price and the relationship between house size and lot size.
+The log transformation pulls large values—values that are orders of magnitude larger than others—in toward the center.
+This transformation can help fill the data region and uncover hidden structure, as we saw for both the distribution of house price and the relationship between house size and lot size.

 In addition to setting the limits of an axis and transforming an axis, we also want to consider the aspect ratio of the plot–the length compared to the width.
 Adjusting the aspect ratio is called banking, and in the next section, we show how banking can help reveal relationships between features.

 11.1.4.
-Banking to Decipher Relationships
+Banking to Decipher Relationships#

 With scatterplots, we try to choose scales so that the relationship between the two features roughly follows a 45-degree line.
 This scaling is called banking to 45 degrees.
 It makes it easier to see shape and trends because our eyes can more easily pick up deviations from a line this way.
-Our eyes can better detect departures from a straight line when the data roughly fall along a 45-degree angle.
-For instance, we’ve reproduced the plot that shows longevity of dog breeds against height.
-The plot has been banked to 45 degrees, and we can more easily see how the data roughly follow a line and where they deviate a bit at the extremes.
+As an example of this, we’ve reproduced the plot that shows longevity of dog breeds against height:

-px.scatter(dogs, x='height', y='longevity',
+px.scatter(dogs, x='height', y='longevity', width=300, height=250,

-labels={"height": "Height (in)",
+labels={"height": "Height (cm)",

-"longevity": "Typical Lifespan (yr)"},
+"longevity": "Typical lifespan (yr)"})

 11.1.5.
-Revealing Relationships Through Straightening
+Revealing Relationships Through Straightening#

 We often use scatter plots to look at the relationship between two features.
-For instance, in the plot below we’ve plotted height against weight for the dog breeds.
-We see that taller dogs weigh more, but this relationship isn’t linear.
+For instance, here we’ve plotted height against weight for the dog breeds:

-px.scatter(dogs, x='height', y='weight',
+px.scatter(dogs, x='height', y='weight', width=350, height=250,

-px.scatter(dogs, x='height', y='weight',
+px.scatter(dogs, x='height', y='weight', log_y=True,

-"weight": "Weight (lb)"},
+labels={"height": "Height (cm)", "weight": "Weight (lb)"},

-log_y=True, width=300, height=300)
+width=300, height=300)

 This plot shows a roughly linear relationship, and in this case, we say that there’s a log-linear relationship between dog weight and height.